-As almost everybody is aware, the hiring industry is at a bit of a tipping point.
+As most are aware, the hiring industry is at a bit of a tipping point.
 Never before has highly skilled talent been in such demand.
-It’s made finding qualified workers quite the challenge, and the rise of automation and artificial intelligence is making it even tougher.
+It’s made finding qualified workers quite the challenge; with the rise of automation and artificial intelligence compounding the issue.

-According to our 2018 survey, 90% of Americans say AI will change the workplace in some form.
+According to our 2018 survey, 90% of Americans said AI will change the workplace in some form.
 And they were right.
-As this new tech reshapes entire industries, hiring experts agree there is one element more critical than ever in the workplace – soft skills (i.e. skills like time management, dependability, communications, teamwork, etc.).
+As this new tech reshapes entire industries, hiring experts agree there is one element more critical than ever in the workplace – soft skills (i.e. skills like time management, dependability, communication, teamwork, etc.).

-According to LinkedIn’s annual survey of hiring professionals, the 2019 Global Talent Trends report, 92 percent of talent professionals and hiring managers say that that soft skills matter as much or more than hard skills (i.e. technical, specific job skills such as programming knowledge, certifications, and computer skills) in today’s organizations.
+According to LinkedIn’s annual survey of hiring professionals, the 2019 Global Talent Trends report, 92 percent of talent professionals and hiring managers say that soft skills matter just as much, if not more, than hard skills (i.e. technical, specific job skills such as programming knowledge, certifications, and computer skills) in today’s organizations.

 The rise of AI continues to change the industry, and having hard skills is no longer enough to stand out in an organization.
 As time goes on, certain specialized hard skills are poised to become less valuable or fade away entirely as new technological skills take their place.
 Meanwhile, soft skills such as creativity, adaptability, and collaboration will always be valuable.